thma/LtuPatternFactory/README.md

 1.414213562373095
 ```

 This example has been taken from The classic paper [Why Functional Programming Matters](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf).
-In this paper John Hughes highlights higher order functions and lazy evaluation as the two most outstanding contributions of functional programming.
+In this paper John Hughes highlights higher order functions and lazy evaluation as two outstanding contributions of functional programming.
 The paper features several very instructive examples for both concepts.

 [Sourcecode for this section](https://github.com/thma/LtuPatternFactory/blob/master/src/Infinity.hs)